“Be all that you can be.” — Ad Slogan, United States Army

 Periodically, you see a movie about an “idiot savant.”
 These individuals have a special ability, but certain human relations skills remain undeveloped.
-Below are some examples.
+Below are a couple of examples.

 “To understand how to make good decisions, one must understand the limitations of rationality.” — M. Johannsen

 Over the years, studies such as those by Chase and Simon (1973) and Degroot (1965) discovered important differences between chess masters and those who are novices.
 In fact, DeGroot wrote a classic book called Thought and Choice in Chess.
 This serves as the basis for some of our fundamental assumptions between how novices differ from the experts.

 In these studies, researchers divide the sample into beginners and experts (really easy to do in chess) and ask them to verbally explain what they are thinking as they play the game.